PGamerX-Legacy/Privacy/blacksheep.md

 What categories of personal information do we collect?

 We have collected the following categories of personal information in the past twelve (12) months:
-Category	Examples	Collected

 A. Identifiers

-Contact details, such as real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Internet Protocol address, email address and account name
+Contact details, such as real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Discord UUIDs, email address and account name (most of them only when contacted by email)

 YES